 As part of a fellowship with the Spatial Information Design Lab, Chang worked in New Orleans in 2005-2007 on this project that examines criminal justice and the way money is invested in communities.
 More than 2 million people are in jails and prisons in the U.S., and Louisiana has the highest incarceration rate in the world.
 In many places the concentration is so dense that the government spends over a million dollars per year to imprison residents of a single city block.
 At the same time, communities are continuously struggling to receive funding for civic services like youth programs, job training, and peer support that would provide more opportunities for residents and prevent a life towards crime.
 These maps provide the case that money is available if used in better ways.
-They worked with a justice reinvestment network of local organizations, including Cafe Reconcile, Safe Streets/Strong Communities and the Juvenile Justice Project of Louisiana, to help establish local pilot projects for job training, health services, and mentorship programs supported by justice reinvestment funding.
+The team worked with a justice reinvestment network of local organizations, including Cafe Reconcile, Safe Streets/Strong Communities and the Juvenile Justice Project of Louisiana, to help establish local pilot projects for job training, health services, and mentorship programs supported by justice reinvestment funding.